LSRathore/generate-soil-map/README.md

 # WORLD SOIL MAP

 A soil map of whole globe has been prepared using HWSD FAO data and uploaded in `world_soil.rar` file in the repo.
-User caan download that and extract soil map for desired area.
+User can download that and extract soil map for desired area.